MartineBoulanger/PetBattlePvPTournamentLogger/README.md

 In the chat window you will see different messages, warnings, and alerts to let you know what the addon is doing.

-### If you have more questions, please do reach out to us in our Discord server!
+### If you have more questions, please do reach out to us on our Discord server!

-# Happy Battling!
+# Happy Pet Battling!